 How to build a bee house

 Bee houses are fun and easy to make.
-Your bee house will be ideal for solitary bees, of which there are over 220 wild species in the UK.
+Your bee house will be ideal for aerial-nesting solitary bees (rather than mining bees or snail-shell nesting bees).
 These solitary insects do not belong to hives like honey bees, but make their own individual nests for their larvae.
+A variety of species can use bee houses, including red mason bee, patchwork leafcutter bee, and Willughby’s Leafcutter.